 Home-based transcription allows you to work from the comfort of your home and make a good living without any special education or experience.
-Even though, like in any other real job, it will take you practice with study to gain efficiency, a transcription career is very rewarding due to the pay and flexibility it offers.
+Even though like in any other real job, it will take you practice with the study to gain efficiency, a transcription career is very rewarding due to the pay and flexibility it offers.

-What Is Transcription?
+What Is Transcription Work?

 To put it in simply, transcription is converting live audio or its recorded version into an electronic document.
 The myriad forms of audio could be a lecture, interviews, a podcast or a webinar, etc.